firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 > Notes:
 > - As I was working on a PC, I installed [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) to run a Linux environment and use bash commands.
-> - I opted not to provide detailed instructions for `Step 2: Setting up RSK Local Node` as these are comprehensively explained in the page it links to.
+> - I opted not to provide detailed instructions for `Step 2: Setting up RSK Local Node` below, as these are comprehensively explained in the page it links to.
 In a realistic documentation package, it would naturally link out rather than repeat the information.

-#### - Contribution
+#### * Contribution

-In this particular instance I did not actually contribute to the project or collaborate, as it was a theoretical exercise for the purposes of my own practice.
+In this particular instance I did not actually contribute to the project or collaborate.
+It was a theoretical exercise for the purposes of my own practice.

-#### - Impact
+#### * Impact

 Theoretically, if the tutorial were applied in a real-world scenario, I believe it would help engineers understand how to use ethers.js in the context of Rootstock.
 Hopefully, this tutorial would serve to entice potential customers to interact with the Rootstock blockchain.

 # Listening to smart contract events from a frontend DApp via Ethers.js

+#### Introduction

-`ethers.js` is a compact JavaScript library that enables developers to interact with the Ethereum blockchain.
-It serves as a toolkit for developers to build decentralized applications on EVM-compatible blockchain networks.
+[Ethers.js](https://docs.ethers.org/v5/) is a compact JavaScript library that you can use to interact with the Ethereum blockchain.
+It serves as a toolkit for building decentralized applications on [EVM](https://ethereum.org/en/developers/docs/evm/)-compatible blockchain networks.

-This guide walks you through the necessary steps to listen to smart contract events via ethers.js, covering the installation and configuration of the tools and technologies required.
+In this guide, we walk you through the necessary steps to listen to smart contract events via ethers.js, covering the installation and configuration of the tools and technologies required.

 ### Prerequisites

 Before proceeding, ensure you have the following prerequisites:

 - Familiarity with command-line usage
-- Git
+- GitHub
 - Basic understanding of smart contracts
 - Knowledge of [Full Stack dApp Guide on Rootstock](https://dev.rootstock.io/guides/full-stack-dapp-on-rsk/part1-overview/)

 ### Step 1: Installing Node.js

-Node.js is a vital component for development, especially with tools like Hardhat.
-Install Node.js version 12 or later:
+Node.js is a vital component for development, especially with tools such as Hardhat.
+Ensure you install Version 12 or later of node.js using the following:

 - #### Linux